 Can a beginner invest in direct stocks?

-Lxme Money AMFI-Registered Mutual Fund Distributor.
+LXME Money AMFI-Registered Mutual Fund Distributor.
 Mutual Funds are subject to market risks, read all scheme-related documents carefully.

 Share this blog with your family and friends if you find it insightful!!